xaunvih/dragscroll-ts/README.md

-# DragScroll library
+# 🎉 DragScroll library

-A drag to scroll library.
-Supports smooth content scroll via mouse/touch dragging.
+Drag Scroll library - smooth content scroll via mouse/touch dragging.
 Publish standard format Js such as commonJs, ES Modules, UMD, Typescript

 ## Usage

 ### First of all, you need to import this library: